-Thus, at the availability of rest mass and its structure, all leptons regardless of the difference in masses, must have the same charge with his radius as well as an equal magnetic moment.
-It is not a wonder therefore that if (\ref{57}) holds, then, for example, leptons universally interact not only with $\gamma$ or $Z^{0}$ but also with any of gauge bosons.
-Of course, such a regularity reflects the characteristic features of the structure of mass, charge and thereby opens of principle possibility for establishing the nature of an universality of all types of interactions of particles and fields.
+Thus, with the availability of the structure of mass, all leptons regardless of the difference in masses, must have the same charge, an identical charge radius as well as an equal magnetic moment.
+Therefore, it is not surprising that if (\ref{57}) holds, then, for example, leptons universally interact not only with $\gamma$ or $Z$ but also with any of the corresponding types of gauge bosons.
+Of course, such a regularity reflects the characteristic features of the structure of mass, charge and thereby opens in principle the possibility for the establishment in nature of universality of all types of interactions of particles and fields.